 Summer Humanities Courses

-The HUM Program offers 15-20 sections of HUM and LA courses during the summer.
+The HUM Program offers 20-30 sections of HUM and LA courses during the summer.
 These sections, however, are dependent on faculty availability and willingness to teach, and there is no guarantee that a course will be offered during a particular term or at a particular time.
-The director will not offer more sections than are anticipated to fill, so it is important for students to register for summer HUM courses during preregistration; if there is particular need, the director may be able to open additional sections.
+The program will not offer more sections than are anticipated to fill, so it is important for students to register for summer HUM courses during preregistration; if there is particular need, the director may be able to open additional sections.
 Summer HUM courses also observe the course caps, and overrides into closed courses will not be given.

 Summer HUM courses are 4 credit hours and not simplified or easier versions of the HUM curriculum offered during the full semesters.
 In addition to the 2.5 hours in class each day, students should allot at least the same amount of time outside of class each day to prepare for the next class and complete assignments.
 Combining another summer course with a HUM course will result in a very demanding load, and students should register intentionally and structure their schedules accordingly in order to gain the most.

 If during preregistration you try to register for two HUM courses in successive summer terms, e.g. HUM 214 in term 1 and HUM 324 in term 2, make sure to register for them in order so the system recognizes the prerequisite.